hand & wrist Pain

 Hand Fractures: Fractures of the hand can occur in either the small bones of the fingers (phalanges) or the long bones (metacarpals).
 They can result from a twisting injury, a fall, a crush injury, or direct contact in sports.

 Skier’s Thumb: Skier’s thumb describes an injury of the soft tissue that connects the bones of your thumb together.
 Skier’s thumb now accounts for a significant number of skiing injuries.

 Trigger Finger: Trigger finger and thumb are painful conditions that cause the fingers or thumb to catch or lock in a bent position.
 The problems often stem from inflammation of tendons that are located within a protective covering called the “tendon sheath.”

 Wrist Sprains: A wrist sprain is a common injury for all sorts of athletes.
 A sprain can stretch the ligaments that connect the wrist and hand bones a little too far.
 The result is tiny tears or a complete break to the ligament.

 Hand Splinting: Splints are typically worn when joint pain occurs.
 They should be small enough to allow functional use of the hand when they are worn.

 Hand Therapy: Hand therapy helps a patient regain maximum use of his or her hand after injury, surgery, or the onset of disease.

-Contact our clinic to learn more about the most common causes of hand and wrist pain.
-We proudly serve residents of Cranberry Township, Pennsylvania, as well as those in Adams Township, Beaver, Economy, Freedom, Mars, Pittsburgh, Sewickley, Seven Fields, and surrounding areas.
+Contact our clinic to learn more about how we can help hand and wrist pain.
+We proudly serve patients of Cranberry Township, Pennsylvania, as well as those in Adams Township, Beaver, Economy, Freedom, Mars, Pittsburgh, Sewickley, Seven Fields, and surrounding areas.